 The Keelman Pub and Big Lamp Brewery

-The Keelman Pub is named after the river Tyne boatmen of prior years.
-Imotalised in songs such as “The Keel Row” and “Cushy Butterfield”, the Keelmen transported cola up and down the river.
+The Keelman Pub is named after the former river Tyne boatmen, Immortalised in songs such as “The Keel Row” and “Cushy Butterfield”, the Keelmen transported coal up and down the river.
 The pub, brewery, restaurant and accommodation are a mix of contemporary and traditional styling which provides an excellent atmosphere.

 Enjoy the relaxing ambience of our bar with our range of fine ales, brewed in the traditional way in the Big Lamp Brewery next door.
 Our bar and restaurant have a warm, friendly atmosphere which is emphasised by the large conservatory which overlooks the patio and trees towards the river.